anieruddha/uneri-gnome-theme/README.md

 # Uneri

-A ubuntu theme I wrote (with help from AI assistant) specifically for my laptop.
-It generate some svg icons, copied that to `<Home>/.local/share/icons`.
+I wrote this ubuntu theme for for my laptop. icons copied that to `<Home>/.local/share/icons`.
 Themes copied to `<Home>/.local/share/themes`

-For icon not available, it fallback to system default.
+This is not complete icon set, doesnt cover all icons for other icon it fallback to system default.

 ## Install
 ```